 The Fibre Channel host bus adapter (HBA) market may be dominated by two companies, but the momentum of iSCSI as a low-cost alternative to Fibre Channel SANs is forcing the likes of Emulex and QLogic to bring costs down to remain competitive.

-The prices of Fibre Channel HBAs, which are used to connect host computers to storage subsystems, have
+The prices of Fibre Channel HBAs, which are used to connect host computers to storage subsystems, have remained high, despite price declines in disk arrays and other storage devices.
+HBAs are currently hovering around the $1,000 price mark.

 Some experts believe Fibre Channel SANs will remain relatively expensive because HBA market leaders Emulex Corp. and QLogic Corp. understand that keeping prices high for as long as possible helps their bottom lines.
 Emulex, Costa Mesa, Calif., has taken the lion's share of the HBA market since analysis firms like International Data Corp. began tracking the technology in 1998.